lemauanhphong/ctf_writeups/zer0pts_CTF_2022/GitFile_Explorer/README.md

 ![Oops](./image/home.jpg)

-This feature allows user to view files in github (or gitlab, ...) which was identified by information I GET.
+This feature allows user to view files in github (or gitlab, ...) which was identified by information user GETs.

 ![Oops](./image/testfeature.jpg)